 Since that time thousands of people have visited the North Pole using dogsleds, dirigibles, surface vessels, submarines, airplanes, skis and snowmobiles.
 In 1987 Shinji Kazama of Japan was the first to get there on a motorcycle.

 But the most practical and convenient way to reach the pole is aboard the Russian icebreaker 50 Years of Victory.
 The Adventure Life North Pole Expedition begins in Helsinki, Finland, just six degrees south of the Arctic Circle, where passengers can enjoy the scenic harbor, the green spaces and the spirited nightlife.

 From there they are flown to Murmansk, Russia, where they board the ship and get a send-up from a Russian military band.

 Traveling north across the Arctic Ocean, they can visit the ship’s presentation room to learn about the history, ecology and wildlife of the region.
 The expedition leader may also deploy the on-board helicopter to give passengers an aerial view.

 Throughout the voyage, members of the expedition will be able to view the tremendous diversity of Arctic wildlife including birds, land mammals and marine mammals.

-Milliions of seabirds flock to the Arctic to breed, including the giant albatross, the tufted puffin, the Arctic tern and the ptarmign.
+Millions of seabirds flock to the Arctic to breed, including the giant albatross, the tufted puffin, the Arctic tern and the ptarmigan.